microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 [How to create a custom Sensitive Informaiton type using a keyword dictionary](https://docs.microsoft.com/en-us/microsoft-365/compliance/communication-compliance-feature-reference?view=o365-worldwide#custom-keyword-dictionaries)

-In the Microsoft Compliance Center at compliance.microsoft.com click on the Data Classification Workload, and then click on Sensitive Info Types (SIT) to create the SIT.
+In the Microsoft Compliance Center at [compliance.microsoft.com](compliance.microsoft.com) click on the **Data Classification**, and then click on **Sensitive Info Types** and **Create sensitive info type** to create the SIT.

 <figure>
     <img src="../../playbooks/img/fsi/picture1.png" align="left"/>
     <figcaption>Figure 1: Mirosoft Sensitive Info Types</figcaption>
 </figure>

 From here, you want to name your SIT and provide a description.
-These are mandatory fields.
+These are both mandatory fields.
+When done click **Next**.

 <figure>
     <img src="../../playbooks/img/fsi/picture2.png" align="left"/>